fl-sean03/MolSAIC/README.md

-# MolTools
+# MONET (MOlecular NEtwork Toolkit)

-MolTools is a Python package for processing molecular data files (MDF, CAR, PDB) that supports tasks such as grid replication, force-field updates, and charge corrections.
+MONET is a comprehensive molecular toolkit for processing molecular data files (MDF, CAR, PDB) that supports tasks such as grid replication, force-field updates, and charge corrections.

 ## Features